dimiliakop/ScribeVerification/README.md

 ## 📄 Evaluation based on test_pairs.csv

 test_pairs.csv contains 30000 pairs.
-All evaluations are driven by a fixed CSV file:
+All evaluations are driven by this CSV file:

 ```
 path1,path2,label